abramhindle/ttwl-cli-saveedit/README-profile.md

 The editor can output files in a few different formats, and you can specify the format using the `-o`/`--output` option, like so:

-    bl3-profile-edit profile.sav newprofile.sav -o profile
+    ttwl-profile-edit profile.sav newprofile.sav -o profile
-    bl3-profile-edit profile.sav newprofile.pbraw -o protobuf
+    ttwl-profile-edit profile.sav newprofile.pbraw -o protobuf
-    bl3-profile-edit profile.sav newprofile.json -o json
+    ttwl-profile-edit profile.sav newprofile.json -o json
-    bl3-profile-edit profile.sav newprofile.txt -o items
+    ttwl-profile-edit profile.sav newprofile.txt -o items

 - **profile** - This is the default, if you don't specify an output format.
-It will save the game like a valid BL3 profile.
+It will save the game like a valid WL profile.
 This will likely be your most commonly-used option.
 - **protobuf** - This will write out the raw, unencrypted Protobuf entries contained in the profile, which might be useful if you want to look at them with a Protobuf viewer of some sort (such as [this one](https://protogen.marcgravell.com/decode)), or to make hand edits of your own.
-Raw protobuf files can be imported back into the profile using the separate `bl3-profile-import-protobuf` command, whose docs you can find near the bottom of this README.
+Raw protobuf files can be imported back into the profile using the separate `ttwl-profile-import-protobuf` command, whose docs you can find near the bottom of this README.
 - **json** - Alternatively, this will write out the raw protobufs as encoded into JSON.
-Like the protobuf output, you should be able to edit this by hand and then re-import using the `bl3-profile-import-json` utility.  **NOTE:** JSON import is not super well-tested yet, so keep backups!
+Like the protobuf output, you should be able to edit this by hand and then re-import using the `ttwl-profile-import-json` utility.  **NOTE:** JSON import is not super well-tested yet, so keep backups!
 - **items** - This will output a text file containing item codes for all items in your bank, which can be read back in to other savegames or profiles.
 It uses a format similar to the item codes used by Gibbed's BL2/TPS editors.
-(It will probably be identical to the codes used by Gibbed's BL3 editor, once that is released, but time will tell on that front.)
+(It will probably be identical to the codes used by Gibbed's WL editor, once that is released, but time will tell on that front.)
   - You can optionally specify the `--csv` flag to output a CSV file instead of "regular" text file.
 The first column will be the